First Celtiberian War

-The First Celtiberian (181–179 BC) was the first of three major rebellions by the Celtiberians against the Roman presence in Hispania.
+The First Celtiberian War (181–179 BC) was the first of three major rebellions by the Celtiberians against the Roman presence in Hispania.
 The other two were the Second Celtiberian War (154–151 BC) and the Numantine War (143–133 BC).
 Hispania was the name the Romans gave to the Iberian Peninsula.
 The peninsula was inhabited by various ethnic groups and numerous tribes.
 The Celtiberians were a confederation of five tribes, which lived in a large area of east central Hispania, to the west of Hispania Citerior.
 The eastern part of their territory shared a stretch of the border of this Roman province.
 The Celtiberian tribes were the Pellendones, the Arevaci, the Lusones, the Titti and the Belli.

 The Romans took over the territories of the Carthaginians in southern Hispania when they defeated them at the Battle of Ilipa in 206 BC during the Second Punic War (218–201 BC).
 After the war they remained and in 197 BC they established two Roman colonies: Hispania Citerior (Nearer Spain) along most of the east coast, an area roughly corresponding to the modern autonomous communities of Aragon, Catalonia and Valencia, and Hispania Ulterior (Further Spain) in the south, roughly corresponding to modern Andalusia.
 There were numerous rebellions by many tribes of Hispania, including tribes both inside and outside Roman territory, in most years for a period of 98 years, until the end of the First Celtiberian War in 179 BC.
 For details of these rebellions see the Roman conquest of Hispania article.